gopalshivapuja/personal-whatsapp-mcp/README.md

 ## Credits and Acknowledgements

 - **Original WhatsApp MCP Server**: Created by Luke Harries.
-Please visit the original repository for more information about the core functionality.
+Please visit the [original repository](https://github.com/lharries/whatsapp-mcp) for more information about the core functionality.
 - **WhatsApp Connection**: Based on the whatsmeow library by Tulir Asokan.
-- **Automation Scripts**: Added by Gopal Shivapuja to enhance the user experience.
+- **Enhancements, Automation, and Personalization**: Gopal Shivapuja

 This project is provided as-is without warranty.
 Please use responsibly and in accordance with WhatsApp's terms of service.